hashicorp/vault/website/source/api/auth/kubernetes/index.html.md

 [Vault Kubernetes auth method](/docs/auth/kubernetes.html).

 This documentation assumes the Kubernetes method is mounted at the `/auth/kubernetes` path in Vault.
-Since it is possible to mount auth methods at any location, please update your API calls accordingly.
+Since it is possible to enable auth methods at any location, please update your API calls accordingly.

 ## Configure Method